All the Madmen (song): Release and aftermath

-The second track on The Man Who Sold the World, "All the Madmen" was released by Mercury Records in edited form as a promo single (featuring the same song on both sides) in the U.S. in December 1970, prior to Bowie's promotional tour there in early 1971.
+The second track on The Man Who Sold the World, "All the Madmen" was circulated to radio stations by Mercury Records, in edited form and in mono, as a promo single (featuring the same song on both sides) in the U.S. in December 1970, prior to Bowie's planned promotional tour there in early 1971.
 An official release, featuring "Janine" from his previous album David Bowie as the B-side, is thought to have been planned but shelved, and a handful of stock copies (73173) have been found.
 In June 1973, RCA Records, which had re-released the song's parent album the previous year, issued "All the Madmen" as a single in Eastern Europe, backed with "Soul Love" from The Rise and Fall of Ziggy Stardust and the Spiders from Mars.